khakhalin/notes/keywords/linting.md

 # Isort

 Isort literally just sorts imports at the beginning of the file.

-To exclude a file from isort, add `# isort: skip_file` at the beginning
+To exclude a file from isort, add `# isort: skip_file` at the beginning.
+If you want to keep your imports split by group (say, standard first, custom later) and isort keeps destroying it, use `# isort: split` between groups (then it will sort and reformat only within each group).

 # Black

-🔥
+`# fmt: off` turns formatting linting off starting from this command.
+If you only need to exclude a block of the code from formatting interventions (say, a manuall formatted matrix or something like that), add a `# fmt: on` once the tricky segment is over.